 It’s important for hospitals and medical staff to listen to the concerns of all of their patients.
 If you believe medical negligence contributed to the death of a woman in your life, call The Carlson Law Firm at 800-359-5690.
 We care.
 We can help.

 The Carlson Law Firm Can Help Victims of Medical Malpractice

 A birth injury and maternal mortality are medical malpractice areas that our attorneys at The Carlson Law Firm passionately represent.
 The term “birth injuries” can refer to an injury suffered by the mother or her baby during labor.
 While many cases of birth injuries are common complications, some are the result of blatant medical negligence.

-If you, or someone you love, has suffered due to the carelessness of a medical professional, it is in your best interest to contact a medical malpractice attorney at The Carlson Law Firm as soon as possible.
+If you or someone you love have suffered due to the carelessness of a medical professional, it is in your best interest to contact a medical malpractice attorney at The Carlson Law Firm as soon as possible.
 Our team has over 40 years of experience protecting the rights of parents and their children.
-Contact us any time for a free, no obligation, consultation.
+Contact us any time for a free, no-obligation, consultation.
 We care, we can help.